 Registered Practitioner Psychologist (with the HCPC – Health & Care Professions Council)

-Heather has over 17 years’ experience of working within the NHS and qualified with a Doctorate in Clinical Psychology from the University of Manchester in 2003.
-She works with adults, young people, children and their families and is a Recognised Provider for a number of healthcare insurance companies including BUPA and AXA-PPP.
+Heather has over 12 years’ experience of working within the NHS and qualified with a Doctorate in Clinical Psychology from the University of Manchester in 2003.
+She works with adults, young people, children and their families and is a Recognised Provider for a number of healthcare insurance companies including BUPA, AXA-PPP, Aviva, Cigna, WPA and Vitality.
 Heather has a number of contracts currently with NHS Trusts to provide CBT supervision to some of their staff and, in addition, facilitates a Reflective Practice Group for Trainee Clinical Psychologists at the University of Birmingham where she holds the post of Honorary Tutor.

 Previous employment within the NHS as a qualified Clinical Psychologist:

 Therapeutic interests: Heather’s main model of therapy is Cognitive Behavioural Therapy (CBT) including “third wave” therapies such as compassion-focussed therapy, mindfulness- and acceptance-based techniques.
-She has also completed Parts I-III (complete) training in Eye Movement Desensitisation and Reprocessing (EMDR).
+She has also completed Parts I-III (complete) training in Eye Movement Desensitisation and Reprocessing (EMDR) for adults and Part 1 training for using EMDR with children and adolescents.

-Heather sees clients at the Hagley office Tuesdays to Thursdays, including Tuesday and Thursday evenings and at other times by arrangement, including some weekend appointments.
+Heather sees clients at the Hagley office Tuesdays to Thursdays, including Tuesday and Thursday evenings and at other times by arrangement.

 Other psychological therapists work on a sessional basis.